 There are important tactical decisions one must be aware of in seeking to obtain or defend claims for alimony payments.
 Regardless of the length of the marriage, the law does not guarantee an award of spousal maintenance.
 Every case is different and will require a specialized examination prior to starting any action.
 Canterbury Law Group will pursue to mitigate or maximize those amounts depending on your case.

-Family Lawyer Consultations in Scottsdale
+Speak With Our Family Lawyers in Scottsdale

 The Canterbury Law Group should be your number one choice for when you need a family lawyer.
 Our experienced family law attorneys will work with you side by side to achieve the best possible legal outcome.
 You can trust Canterbury Law Group to represent you fully, so you can get on with your life.
 Call today for an initial consultation!